I have a degree in ancient history and a passion for reading, cooking, DIY projects, tea, science fiction, and a myriad of other subjects.

 Used by Famed Fighter Ace Eddie Rickenbacker

-The famed WWI fighter ace, Captain Eddie Rickenbacker, landed on the airstrip on September 20, 1936 in a a DC-2 airliner.7
+The famed WWI fighter ace, Captain Eddie Rickenbacker, landed on the airstrip on September 20, 1936, in a DC-2 airliner.7

 Visiting the Airfield

 Finding the airfield is rather challenging.
 Google Maps was absolutely necessary for my visit.
 You can find GPS directions on the map toward the end of this article.
 Harbour Grace also has signs that help to guide the way, but as you can see in the photo below, many of them are overgrown and difficult to find.
 The drive is a little bit perilous; one has to navigate two pitted and poorly maintained gravel roads to get to the site.
 The total time I spent driving off of paved roads was only about 15 minutes, though, so the airfield is still pretty accessible by car.